 Not for this tutorial.
 You can print your design straight from Procreate as a PDF and use a pair of scissors.
 BUT if you have a Cricut you’ll get the best results, and I think the rounded edges are a really nice professional-looking finishing touch.

-How to Make a Laptop Skin with Cricut
+How to Make a Laptop Decal with Cricut

 Tools and Materials

-- Free Purpose Laptop Skin Design or the Blank Laptop Design (in the Free Library under Stickers)
+- Free Purpose Laptop Decal Design or the Blank Laptop Design (in the Free Library under Stickers)

 - Ruler (to get the correct size for your laptop)